-Three separate Solano Agricultural Commissioner Pesticide Applicator Training meetings were held on November 16, December 12, 2017, and January 18, 2018.
-The three meetings collectively reached 145 pesticide applicators; covering all applicators of pesticides, not just those applying chlorpyrifos.
-In addition, 38 Coalition members were updated on the Chlorpyrifos Management Plan in Ulatis Creek at the All Member Meeting held on November 14, 2017, and all 600 members received an update in the annual member newsletter dated October 1, 2017.
-Additional information regarding these outreach events is provided in Appendix F (SVWQC Outreach Material) of the Coalition's 2018 AMR.
+Three separate Solano Agricultural Commissioner Pesticide Applicator Training meetings were held on November 13, December 13, 2018, and January 17, 2019.
+The three meetings collectively reached 154 pesticide applicators; covering all applicators of pesticides, not just those applying chlorpyrifos.
+In addition, 23 Coalition members were updated on the Chlorpyrifos Management Plan in Ulatis Creek at the Annual Member Informational Meeting held on November 8, 2018, and all 600 members received an update in the annual member newsletter dated October 1, 2018.
+Additional information regarding these outreach events is provided in Appendix F (SVWQC Outreach Material) of the Coalition's 2019 AMR.

 PG 5: Tracking of management practices implemented to reduce or prevent the discharge of chlorpyrifos to surface waters in the Cache Slough drainage and represented drainages is being accomplished through the use of Coalition Farm Evaluation data.
-Pesticide application practices and culture practices to manage sediment and erosion taken from Coalition Farm Evaluations are presented in Table 13 for the crop years 2015 - 2017.
+Pesticide application practices and cultural practices to manage sediment and erosion taken from Coalition Farm Evaluations are presented in Table 13 for the crop years 2015 - 2017.
+The 2017 crop year was the most recent year that Coalition members were required to submit a Farm Evaluation.
+The next Farm Evaluation will be completed for the 2020 crop year and submitted in March 2021.
 Because all Dixon/Solano Coalition members receive the same outreach and education information, regardless of the pesticides they apply, it is not necessary to track separately the management practice implementation of chlorpyrifos applicators.